 Reliability & safety

-Lexus topped our Driver Power satisfaction survey again in 2020, with the UX model itself coming 32nd out of the top 75 models on sale.
-Just 11.9% of owners told us they had experienced a fault within the first year, including minor glitches with items including parking sensors.
+Lexus topped our Driver Power satisfaction survey again last year, falling to 10th place in 2021.
+Just 9.7% of owners told us they had experienced a fault within the first year, including minor glitches with items including parking sensors.
 Overall, reliability and build quality was rated very highly.